- Be in the form of a law review article, brief, or memorandum of Law

 - to expand the student's perspective on law and the legal process;

 - to permit the intensive pursuit of specialized subjects by the student;

 - to permit faculty to teach courses related to areas of individual research, interest, and expertise; and

 - to allow for experimentation in subject matter and pedagogical methods.

 NOTE: The Associate Dean for Academic Affairs will hold a meeting for students during the spring of each year, prior to registration for the following year, to guide students in selecting courses and to answer any questions they may have.
-Students are warned, however, that they have the responsibility of complying with all requirements for their degrees.
-The Office of the Registrar/Academic Services does not maintain a "running audit" of student’s progress through Law School.
+Students have the responsibility of complying with all requirements for their degrees.
+The Office of the Registrar/Academic Services does not maintain a "running audit" of any student’s progress through Law School.
 The Registrar/Director of Academic Services will catch deficiencies only when checking the records of would-be graduating 3Ls.

 Students must earn a grade of C or better in Professional Responsibility (2 credit hours) or Problems in Professional Responsibility (3 credit hours).

 Students must earn a grade of Satisfactory, if the course is graded on a pass/fail basis, or a grade of C or better, if the course is graded on a letter basis, in at least six credit hours of courses designated as experiential courses.
 Courses taken to fulfill the experiential requirement cannot fulfill the graduation writing requirement.